ZaccariaDev/EZTeleport/README.md

 ### Installation
 1. Téléchargez et placez le mod dans votre dossier `resources`.
-2. Ajoutez `ensure EZTeleports` à votre fichier `server.cfg`.
+2. Ajoutez `ensure EZTeleport` à votre fichier `server.cfg`.
 3. Configurez le fichier `Config.lua` selon vos besoins.

 ## English
-EZTeleports is a FiveM mod that allows administrators to create customized teleportation points on their servers.
+EZTeleport is a FiveM mod that allows administrators to create customized teleportation points on their servers.
 This mod is highly configurable and can be adapted for different frameworks like ESX or OX.

 ### Configuration
 Edit the `Config.lua` file to adjust the following settings: